Forester

 Foresters of Southern University of Chile in the Valdivian forests of San Pablo de Tregua, Chile.

-A forester is a person who practises forest management and forestry, the science, art, and profession of managing forests.
+A forester is a person who practices forest management and forestry, the science, art, and profession of managing forests.
 Foresters engage in a broad range of activities including ecological restoration and management of protected areas.
 Foresters manage forests to provide a variety of objectives including direct extraction of raw material, outdoor recreation, conservation, hunting and aesthetics.
 Emerging management practices include managing forestlands for biodiversity, carbon sequestration and air quality.

+Description

 Foresters work for the timber industry, government agencies, conservation groups, local authorities, urban parks boards, citizens' associations, and private landowners.
 The forestry profession includes a wide diversity of jobs, with educational requirements ranging from college bachelor's degrees to PhDs for highly specialized work.

 Industrial foresters plan forest regeneration starting with careful harvesting.
 Urban foresters manage trees in urban green spaces.
 Foresters work in tree nurseries growing seedlings for woodland creation or regeneration projects.
 Foresters improve tree genetics.
 Forest engineers develop new building systems.
 Professional foresters measure and model the growth of forests with tools like geographic information systems.
 Foresters may combat insect infestation, disease, forest and grassland wildfire, but increasingly allow these natural aspects of forest ecosystems to run their course when the likelihood of epidemics or risk of life or property are low.
 Increasingly, foresters participate in wildlife conservation planning and watershed protection.
 Foresters have been mainly concerned with timber management, especially reforestation, forests at prime conditions, and fire control.

 Many people confuse the role of the forester with that of the logger, but most foresters are concerned not only with the harvest of timber, but also with the sustainable management of forests.
 The forester Jack C. Westoby remarked that "forestry is concerned not with trees, but with how trees can serve people".